apache/cassandra/doc/source/data_modeling/data_modeling_rdbms.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Let’s take a minute to highlight some of the key differences in doing ata modeling for Cassandra versus a relational database.
+Let’s take a minute to highlight some of the key differences in doing data modeling for Cassandra versus a relational database.

 No joins
 ~~~~~~~~